elyeandre/simple-maze-game/README.md

     git clone https://github.com/elyeandre/SimpleMazeGame
     ```

-3. Inside the SimpleMazeGame folder, compile all the classes located in the src directory.
+3. Inside the SimpleMazeGame folder, compile all the java files located in the src directory.
 This will place the compiled files into the bin folder:

     ```
     javac -d bin src/*.java